 Once the measure developer has identified candidate PROMs, the Attribute Grid (Appendix D; described in detail in the Interim Report) can help to compare PROMs and determine which are most suitable for use in the digital PRO-PM.
-The Attribute Grid provides a structure for performing a side-by-side comparison of the benefits and limitations of each PROM by prompting the measure developer to review the literature and gather information that indicates whether a PROM is high quality for use in a digital PRO-PM (i.e., its ability to collect data - including patient responses, scores, or threshold data - that are appropriate for use in a digital PRO-PM that is suitable for inclusion in payer assessments, such as a CMS VBP program or APM).
+The Attribute Grid provides a structure for performing a side-by-side comparison of the benefits and limitations of each PROM by prompting the measure developer to

-Patients, caregivers, advocates, and/or consumers from the stakeholder advisory group will be important participants in assessing the first attribute (whether the PROM addresses the desired outcomes from the patient and/or caregiver perspective), while clinician advisors should be closely engaged when assessing the second attribute.
-However, each of the 12 attributes are important to consider and the stakeholder advisory group should be engaged during this process.
+Patients, caregivers, advocates, and/or consumers from the stakeholder advisory group will be important participants in assessing the first attribute (i.e., whether the PROM addresses the desired outcomes from the patient and/or caregiver perspective), while clinician advisors should be closely engaged when assessing the second attribute.
+However, each of the 12 attributes are important to consider, and the stakeholder advisory group should be engaged during this process.